 Note: May be used in patients allergic to desiccated thyroid or thyroid extract derived from pork or beef.

 Management of hemodynamically unstable potential organ donors increasing the quantity of organs available for transplantation

-Hypersensitivity to liothyronine sodium or any component of the formulation; undocumented or uncorrected adrenal insufficiency; recent myocardial infarction or thyrotoxicosis; artificial rewarming (injection)
+Hypersensitivity to liothyronine sodium or any component of the formulation; undocumented or uncorrected adrenal insufficiency; untreated thyrotoxicosis; artificial rewarming (injection)

 Hypothyroidism: Oral: 25 mcg/day increase by 12.5 to 25 mcg/day every 1 to 2 weeks to a maximum of 100 mcg/day; usual maintenance dose: 25 to 75 mcg/day

 Patients with cardiovascular disease: Refer to geriatric dosing.